FallBestSeason/bikeRacer/readme.txt

-you move the character forward by pressing W lean side to side with the A and D keys press SPACE to enter a skid, which will behave differently based on what direction you are leaning when you press space.
-Leaning, skidding, and accelerating all have inertia
+you move the character forward by pressing W lean side to side with the A and D keys press SPACE to enter a skid, which will behave differently based on what direction you are leaning when you press space. (akira slide that thang) Leaning, skidding, and accelerating all have inertia systems.

 I am making this game to get better at coding.
 The goal of this project is to prove that I can function as a full-stack dev on